Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Results

 The heatmaps in Figure \ref{fig:vote_stab} visualize the stability of VoTE-XAI explanations across the three datasets by highlighting recurring feature patterns within each attack type.
 The x-axis refers to the attack classes, while the y-axis shows the features.
 The cells represent the occurrence (in \%) of the features across the explanations of all samples for the given attack type.
 Darker cells indicate features that appear with higher frequency.

 In 5G-NIDD, VoTE-XAI highlights a consistent core of features per attack class for all minimal explanations per sample (Figure \ref{fig:vote_stab_1}).
 Some features consistently appear in over 80\% of the explanations across multiple attack types, indicating their high relevance in distinguishing malicious activity (e.g. \textit{Seq}, \textit{sTtl}, \textit{Offset}).
-Certain features appear consistently in specific attack types, reflecting their attack-class dependence (e.g. \textit{ECO} has near-perfect frequency only for SlowrateDoS and HTTPFlood).
+Certain features appear consistently in specific attack types (e.g. \textit{ECO} has near-perfect frequency only for SlowrateDoS and HTTPFlood).

-For the MSA dataset, with the 478 dimensional model, the numbers on charts are based on the calculation of all minimal explanations found by VoTE-XAI with a 1 hour timeout.
+For the MSA dataset, with the 478 dimensional model, the numbers on the charts are based on the calculation of all minimal explanations found by VoTE-XAI with a 1 hour timeout.
 As shown in Figure \ref{fig:vote_stab_2}, VoTE-XAI maintains high intra-class consistency, distinguishing globally relevant features (indicative of protocol-level malicious behavior) from those specific to individual attack types.
-For conciseness, the heatmap for this use case shows a subset of four representative attacks out of the full set of ten.
+For brevity, the heatmap for this use case shows a subset of four representative attacks out of the full set of ten.

-In the PFCP use case, VoTE-XAI explanations show a high degree of stability, calculated based on all minimal explanations per sample: all four attack types share a near-identical core set of features, with negligible differences in terms of occurrence for DROP and DUPL attacks (Figure \ref{fig:vote_stab_3}).
+In the PFCP use case, the one with the smallest number of features, all minimal explanations were generated.
+VoTE-XAI explanations show a high degree of stability, calculated based on all minimal explanations per sample: all four attack types share a near-identical core set of features, with negligible differences in terms of occurrence for DROP and DUPL attacks (Figure \ref{fig:vote_stab_3}).
 This consistency is expected, as the underlying traffic characteristics of PFCP floods are similar across variants.